 The ME29 Series is a family of medium-sized workstationoriented systems designed for a variety of business and commercial applications.
-Installations can be flexibly configured to support not only general-purpose data processing workloads, but also the more rigorous demands of users requiring extensive storage, data base, and distributed processing facilities.
+Installations can be flexibly configured to support not only general-purpose data processing work loads, but also the more rigorous demands of users requiring extensive storage, database management, and distributed processing facilities.

-Announced by ICL in March 1980 as an intended replacement for the 2903, 2904, and 2905 systems, the ME29 is upward-compatible with the 290X models and is competitive with the IBM System 38 and IBM 4300 Series.
+Announced by ICL in March 1980 as a replacement for the 2903, 2904, and 2905 systems, the ME29 is upward-compatible with the 290X models and is competitive with the IBM System/38 and IBM 4300 Series.

-ME29 memory capacity ranges from 512 kilobytes to 4 megabytes, while the disk storage capacity spans from 70 to 16,000 megabytes.
+ME29 memory capacity ranges from 512KB to 4MB, while the disk storage capacity extends from 70MB to 16,000MB.
 Users needing even more capacity can install multiple ME29 systems.